Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 **Key Relationships (Evolved):**

-* **Hestia:** **Intensely loving, committed, and physically intimate partnership.** Mutual confession and consummation.
+* **Hestia:** Intensely loving, committed, and physically intimate partnership.
+Mutual confession and consummation.
   Deep trust, vulnerability, shared success, navigating fears (divine rules, protection) and relationship definition (' Us').
 Finds her comforting, essential, and unexpectedly gives him 'dommy-mommy' vibes sometimes.
 She is his primary emotional anchor.
-* **Ryu Lion:** A more distant but still present **primary *aspirational* romantic goal**.
+* **Ryu Lion:** A more distant but still present primary *aspirational* romantic goal.
 Represents mystery and skill he initially wanted to impress.
 Relationship stagnant; she doesn't know his name or significance (from her perspective).
 Awareness of her is a background desire, currently overshadowed by Hestia's intensity and other new encounters.
 * **Eina Tulle:** Guild Advisor/Benefactor.
 Views her with respect and gratitude (for advice, report handling, infirmary help).
-Is **aware of her intense personal worry and concern** regarding him, although likely doesn't fully grasp the potential romantic depth of her feelings beyond professional duty mixed with worry.
+Is aware of her intense personal worry and concern regarding him, although likely doesn't fully grasp the potential romantic depth of her feelings beyond professional duty mixed with worry.
 * **Hedin Selland:** Source of the driving challenge.
 Represents the peak power structure.
 No direct interaction since Day 2.
 His challenge remains the primary external goal.
 * **"Rose" (Cat-Girl Employee):** Guild contact.
 Views her with respect (professionalism) and mild intrigue (feline features).
-Is **aware of her heightened curiosity, fascination, and budding admiration**, noting her reactions to his success and public kiss.
+Is aware of her heightened curiosity, fascination, and budding admiration, noting her reactions to his success and public kiss.
 * **Syr Flover / Freya:** Hostess waitress / Hidden Goddess.
-Views her as a **kind, intriguing waitress who seems to recognize him** and is subtly observant.
+Views her as a kind, intriguing waitress who seems to recognize him and is subtly observant.
 Unaware of her true identity or underlying intent (soul assessment, potential manipulation).
 This interaction plants a significant seed for future plot/harem development.
 * **Ais Wallenstein:** Legendary adventurer.
-Views her with immense **awe, respect, and curiosity** ( Minotaur fight witness, escort, unique questions "What are you?", assessing his strategy).
+Views her with immense awe, respect, and curiosity ( Minotaur fight witness, escort, unique questions "What are you?", assessing his strategy).
 Is aware of her power and her analytical focus on him.
 Sees her as a potential benchmark or future challenge.
 * **Lyra Verrill:** Guild Healer.
-Views her as **highly skilled but morally grey, and potentially dangerous/exploitative** due to her inappropriate probing and 'test subject' comment.
+Views her as highly skilled but morally grey, and potentially dangerous/exploitative due to her inappropriate probing and 'test subject' comment.
 Is wary but also perhaps strangely intrigued by her directness and potential.

 *(End of Recap: Isaiah November - Protagonist)*